Michell8O/Classification-Model-Python-code/README.md

 # Classification Model Python Code

 ## Digits Dataset
-This dataset consists of 8×8 images of hand-written digits.\n There are 1797 images and each refers to one of th 10 classes.\n These 8x8 images then need to be converted into feature vectors of length 64.
+This dataset consists of 8×8 images of hand-written digits. <br /> There are 1797 images and each refers to one of th 10 classes. <br /> These 8x8 images then need to be converted into feature vectors of length 64.